-McGettigan will not run for re-election as Atlantic County Clerk
+McGettigan will not run for re-election as Atlantic County clerk

 McGettigan is nearing the end of his third five-year term in office.

+Egg Harbor City Mayor Lisa Jiampetti would be the Democrats’ likely choice to run for Atlant…

-"The McGettigan name is synonymous with public service," said Atlantic County Democratic Chairman Michael Suleiman on Friday.
-"Whether as an Atlantic City Councilman or as County Clerk, Ed has done a great job serving our community."
+"The McGettigan name is synonymous with public service," Atlantic County Democratic Chair Michael Suleiman said Friday.
+"Whether as an Atlantic City councilman or as county clerk, Ed has done a great job serving our community."

-Suleiman cited McGettigan's work on helping people vote, helping veterans document their service for benefits, and maintaining the county's real estate records.
+Suleiman cited McGettigan's work helping people vote, helping veterans document their service for benefits and maintaining the county's real estate records.

 A big factor in his decision to retire was the death of his brother John McGettigan a year ago at age 70.